By Jordan Green |

 If you have to commute a long distance everyday, think about driving an electric vehicle (EV).
 It’s expensive to buy one initially, but it runs on clean energy and you save on fuel and insurance costs in the long run.
-The Hartford AARP offers a 5 percent discount on premiums for owners of electric vehicles.

 7. Use public transportation

 This is a good option for students, retirees and long-distance commuters.
 Taking advantage of your city’s public transport facilities puts fewer private vehicles on the road and reduces pollution.